hugogirard/durableFunctionFormRecognizer/README.md

 ![workflow](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/stepsgh.png)

-Now, go to the Azure Portal with the in the new resource group that contains all the resource.
+Now, go to the Azure Portal in the new resource group that contains all the resources.

-You will see two Azure Storage there, you need to go to the one that have a **tag description** with the value **Document Storage**.
+You will see two Azure Storage accounts, you need to go to the one that have a tag **description** with the value **Document Storage**.

 ![tag](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/tag.png)